laxmiamrutapadhi/HTML5-Canvas/README.md

 A canvas for scribbling.
 The paint color and size varies with time.
-Ouput Screenshot
+**Output Screenshot**

 ![Screenshot](screenshot.png)